-The sound of signing up for a yearly contract can be a bit intimidating, I know it is for me, but I still do it because the reward is greater than the monthly cost of the contract (As I sit here wincing at the next contractual monthly payment on my smartphone bill).
+The sound of signing up for an ADT home security system yearly contract can be a bit intimidating.
+I know it is for me, but I still do it because the reward is greater than the monthly cost of the contract.
+(As I sit here wincing at the next contractual monthly payment on my smartphone bill).
 I called an ADT agent as a potential customer (because I am) and asked a bunch of questions on your behalf, because it is important to know what we are signing up for and what options you have available to you.

 Quite frankly, these are questions that bug me anytime I start reading the FAQs section of anything I am about to purchase, and most of the answers to the questions I had were not readily available on ADT’s website.
-Rest assured, ADT will take care of you on both the security and customer service front.
+Rest assured, an ADT home security system will take care of you on both the security and customer service front.

 Overall Rank: 8.5/10

 Product Description: ADT is a Home Security Monitoring Service that provides total on-call wireless security for a home or business.

 Cons: Vague equipment costs and high monthly plans

 Monthly Cost: Starting at $39, up to $59